 Dividing assets is one of the most difficult things to do during the divorce process.
 Having to figure out who gets what can create additional stress.
 This additional stress simply makes this an even more complicated process.

 And when you’re stressed, it’s easy to make mistakes in divorce cases.
-Here are five mistakes people often make in the during the property division process, and how you can take steps to avoid them.
+Here are six mistakes people often make in the during the property division process, and how you can take steps to avoid them.

 Division of property mistake #1: Taking the short view